jewynny/cs100-spring24-group-project/README.md

 * Recommends similar songs based on the users music preferences (Pulled from spotify API, matching the characteristics outlined above)
 * Can compare music tastes with other users by creating a merged playlist with similar vibes (Finds matches between two user profiles, and pulls from spotify API using combined characteristics)

- > This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.
- >
- > You also need to set up an empty project board using GitHub projects (board view with default columns).
-Make sure you add the board under your project repository.
-You should also have a Product Backlog and In testing columns added.
-All columns should be in the right order.
  > ## Phase II
  > In addition to completing the "User Interface Specification" and "Class Diagram" sections below, you will need to:
  > * Create an "Epic" (note) for each feature.
 Place these epics in the `Product Backlog` column